 2. Add the target (smaller) drive, ensuring it has capacity for the remaining “live” data.

-3. Add the smaller drive to the backup set (if Full System Recovery is enabled, this should happen anyway) and ensure some data is present on it.
+3. Add the smaller drive to the backup selection (if Full System Recovery is enabled, this should happen anyway) and ensure some data is present on it.

 4. Backup both drives.